 Life insurance companies have meticulous processes in place to ensure that the various benefits are paid out in a timely and smooth manner.
-However, have you thought what happens when a benefit is not claimed by the policyholder when it falls due.
-Or a scenario where the insurance company is not able to pay the benefit as the policyholder is unreachable/untraceable or rather still where the payment is not made as the insurance company has not been intimated about the happening of an insured event (death).
+However, have you thought what happens when a benefit is not claimed by the policyholder when it falls due?
+Or a scenario where the insurance company is not in a position to pay the benefits as the policyholder is unreachable/untraceable or rather still an instance where the insurance company has not been notified about the death of the life insured.

 These may look like isolated incidents; however, you would be surprised to know that according to official data, ₹15,166.47 crore was lying unclaimed with 23 life insurers as on March 31, 2018.
 Of this, ₹10,509 crore was with Life Insurance Corporation of India (LIC), and ₹4,657.45 crore with private insurance companies.
 Compared to this, for the year 2012-13, Rs 4,865.81 crore was the unclaimed amount for the entire industry.
 This is a 25 percent increase annually over the past five years in unclaimed money by policyholders. *

 Read on to know more.

 The following benefits usually form a part of unclaimed benefits:

 - Death claim proceeds